Glossary of Common Terms

 Place

 Entities that describe specific geographic locations.
-Use the search box in Place Explorer to search for places in the graph, or view the Graph Browser entry for Place for a full view of the node.
+Use the search box in Place Explorer to search for places in the graph, or view the Knowledge Graph entry for Place for a full view of the node.
+To learn more about place types, take a look at the place types page.

 Preferred Facet